skafos/TuriActivityClassifier/README.md

 # Turi Create Activity Classifier on Skafos

-The example included in this repository is an activity classifier running on Skafos:
+The example included in this repository is an activity classifier running on Skafos.
+The model was trained on the open source HAPT dataset.

-  *"Activity classification is the task of identifying a pre-defined set of physical actions using motion-sensory inputs.
-Such sensors include accelerometers, gyroscopes, thermostats, and more found in most handheld devices today."*

   Walking             |  Running
 :-------------------------:|:-------------------------: